jjniemeyer/bangrs/README.md

 A minimal desktop music player built in Rust.
 A learning project — the goal is to explore [Slint](https://slint.dev/) for desktop UI, [cpal](https://github.com/RustAudio/cpal) for audio output, and [symphonia](https://github.com/pdeljanov/Symphonia) for decoding, under a GPL-licensed workspace.

-Not production-ready.
-Not trying to compete with Rhythmbox, Strawberry, or similar.
-Just a clean slice that covers scan → library → playback → UI end-to-end, with room to grow.

 ## Status